 Since 2018, Dixon has also teamed with PGA of America leadership to gainfully position the organization’s historic relocation from Florida to Frisco, Texas.

 Prior to joining TFPR, Dixon spent nearly a decade consulting with United Way of Metropolitan Dallas.
 In that role, she developed media relationship and communications strategies for one of the most influential and respected nonprofits in the country.
 Dixon’s work publicizing United Way’s “Nine for 90” community volunteerism campaign, featuring nine Dallas Cowboys Legends celebrating the organization’s 90th anniversary, earned a PRSA Silver Anvil Award.

-Drawing from an accomplished background in television news, Dixon crossed over into a career in public relations with a unique understanding of how media works, having formerly served as a news reporter and anchor at television stations in Sherman, Texas (KTEN), Tyler, Texas (KLTV), Oklahoma City (KOCO) and most recently at CBSDFW (KTVT). she has leveraged her knowledge and relationships to create positive, impactful media coverage for North Texas nonprofits and sports organizations.
+Drawing from an accomplished background in television news, Dixon crossed over into a career in public relations with a unique understanding of how media works, having formerly served as a news reporter and anchor at television stations in Sherman, Texas (KTEN); Tyler, Texas (KLTV); Oklahoma City (KOCO); and most recently at CBS Texas in Dallas-Fort Worth (KTVT).
+She has leveraged her knowledge and relationships to create positive, impactful media coverage for North Texas nonprofits and sports organizations.

 A graduate of Southern Methodist University with a Bachelor of Arts degree in broadcast journalism, she’s the proud mom of two sons, Mitchell and Mac.